cloud-bulldozer/browbeat/README.rst

 If you are running playbooks from your local machine you can run against more than one cloud at the same time.
-To do this, you should create a directory per-cloud and clone browbeat into that specific directory:
+To do this, you should create a directory per-cloud and clone Browbeat into that specific directory:

 ::